This post was originally published on September 6, 2016 and has been updated for accuracy and comprehensiveness.

-However, with increased connectivity and convenience, many homeowners overlook the security risks of having all of their devices linked through the Internet of Things (IoT).
+However, with increased connectivity and convenience, many homeowners overlook the security risks associated with IoT devices.

-Below, we provide a few examples of real-life smart home cyber attacks and outline security trends that teach homeowners the importance of protecting their homes.
+Below, we provide an example of real-life smart home cyber attacks and outline security trends that teach homeowners the importance of protecting their homes.

 Cyber Attacks on Smart Homes

 Hacking can be easy when homeowners lack basic system security.

 In fact, new research reveals how cyber criminals can hack a smart lock and easily gain entry to the home.
 According to the report, researchers learned they could extract a private key from the memory card on the device, making it possible for anyone to access the locks without needing a password.

 In another instance, an Illinois couple heard a strange voice coming from their seven-month-old son’s bedroom.
 When the father went to investigate, he discovered someone had hacked into one of the family’s home security cameras and was talking to their child.
 The camera manufacturer insisted that the system was not breached and highlighted the importance of constantly updating devices.